bridgerust/bridgerust/docs/migration_chroma.md

 # Start Chroma server (in a separate terminal)
 # chroma run --path ./my_db --port 8000

-# Then use Kabod with HTTP client
+# Then use Embex with HTTP client
-from kabod import KabodClient
+from embex import EmbexClient

-client = KabodClient(provider="chroma", url="http://localhost:8000")
+client = EmbexClient(provider="chroma", url="http://localhost:8000")
 collection = client.collection("my_collection")
 ```

-**Alternative**: If you need persistent mode, you can continue using Chroma's persistent client for local development and use Kabod with HTTP client for production deployments.
+**Alternative**: If you need persistent mode, you can continue using Chroma's persistent client for local development and use Embex with HTTP client for production deployments.

 **Future Improvement**: We're planning to add support for Chroma's persistent client mode.
 See [CHROMA_IMPROVEMENTS.md](CHROMA_IMPROVEMENTS.md) for details.